elquant/blog-code-examples/README.md

-# Tradiar Blog - Code Examples
+# elQuant Blog - Code Examples

 This repository contains the complete code examples shown in the [blog](https://blog.tradiar.com).